metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 ## Pain

-This project has a good few dozens of components like this _Latest posts_ depicted above.
+This project has a good few dozens of sections like this _Latest posts_ depicted above.
 More than half of them is designed in the same _unimplementable_ way.
 Or, in the same _costly implementable_ way.

 Remember: on this component alone we've spent at least 3 hours instead of half an hour.
 Yes,